 ProMusica’s education and outreach programs influence thousands every season.
 Musicians travel to local schools, senior citizens are engaged in live rehearsals, and at-risk children are invited to learn, play, and explore with the orchestra.

 Special events bring classical music to new audiences and celebrate ProMusica musicians and guest artists.
-The annual Spring Soirée showcases crossover artistry, recently featuring Gabriela Montero, Jane Monheit, Bela Fleck & the Flecktones, Mark O’Connor, and 14-time Grammy winner, Ricky Skaggs.
+The annual Spring Soirée showcases crossover artistry, recently featuring Gabriela Montero, Jane Monheit, Bela Fleck & the Flecktones, Mark O’Connor, Ricky Skaggs, and the classically-trained garage band Time for Three.
 Additionally, the Artist Circle series engages audiences in intimate settings.

 Co-founded in 1978 by Richard Early and Timothy Russell, Dr. Russell led the orchestra as music director for 34 years, stepping down from the podium in 2013.
 Dr. Russell remains as Conductor Laureate, continuing a longstanding relationship with the orchestra and Columbus audiences.